 Dark pools hide the big picture about a stock’s true price

-Dark pools obscure the real price of share value.
+Dark pools obscure the real price of shares.
 Any given stock could have massive orders queued up in the order book, away from public view.

 The prices retail investors see on the ticker tapes running across the screens of CNBC and Yahoo Finance generally aren’t truly reflective of active supply-and-demand pressures.

 Imagine going to a dealer to buy a truck.
-When you pull up, you see there are two in the parking lot.
+When you pull up, you see two trucks in the parking lot.
 The salesman says these are the only trucks they have in their inventory.

 The last dealer you visited only had one truck at about the same price.
 It seems a little expensive, but you go ahead and buy the truck.